The DC area has a wealth of events and festivals for all ages and preferences.

 10

 Experience the spooky side of air and space with the Steven F. Udvar-Hazy Center's annual Air & Scare.
-Come in costume to this free event and enjoy activities for the whole family.
-Stay tuned to the museum's website for updates.
+Come in costume to this free event and enjoy creepy crafts, spooky experiments and other Halloween-themed activities for the whole family.
+While the outdoor portion is sold out, the indoor activities do not require tickets.

 Steven F. Udvar-Hazy Center, 14390 Air and Space Museum Pkwy, Chantilly, VA 20151